zzzy122/ECA-Transformer/README.md

 ECA-Transformer is an end-to-end training framework for Target Speaker Extraction/Separation:

-- ECAPA conditioning: use the pretrained ECAPA-TDNN from `SpeechBrain` to extract the target speaker's d-vector as the speaker condition;
+- ECAPA conditioning: use the pretrained ECAPA-TDNN from `SpeechBrain` to extract the target speaker's vector as the speaker condition;
 - Conditioned Attention: apply dot-product attention in the decoder to align time–frequency features with the speaker embedding;
 - A Transformer encoder models temporal context; multiple parallel decoders produce masks that are fused via residual gated fusion for robustness.

 Main scripts:
-- `speaker_separation_with_progress_transformer.py` (ECA-Transformer main, recommended entry)
+- `speaker_separation_with_progress_transformer.py` (ECA-Transformer main)
 - `speaker_separation_with_progress_vf.py` (VoiceFilter baseline and ablations for comparison)